sonocotta/esparagus-echo/README.md

 ## Where to buy

-You may support our work by ordering this product at [Tindie](https://www.tindie.com/products/sonocotta/esparagus-echo/)
+You may support our work by ordering this product at [Lectronz](https://lectronz.com/products/esparagus-echo) and [Tindie](https://www.tindie.com/products/sonocotta/esparagus-echo/)